akiidjk/adh/README.md

 - [x] Add search bar for requests
 - [x] Add clear button

-### Contributing
+### 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository, create issues, and submit pull requests.
+Pull requests, issues, and forks are welcome!
+If you have an idea or fix, feel free to contribute.

-### License
+### 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

-### Conclusion
+### 📎 Conclusion

-The Adh Webhook is a flexible and lightweight solution for managing incoming webhooks with custom logging and Redis storage.
-It's easily deployable with Docker and offers the flexibility to customize headers, storage, and more.
+Adh is a self-hosted, fast, and flexible solution for managing and inspecting HTTP requests in real time.
+Whether you're debugging, collecting data, or simulating attacks, Adh is ready to be tailored to your workflow.